File Context for AI Prompts¶

 - Text files: Read directly

-- FileReferenceError: File not found (with suggestions)
+- FileReferenceError: File not found (with "Did you mean?" suggestions)

 Usage¶